picowill/ObjectDetection/README.md

 It uses the Viola-Jones framework for the detection and AdaBoost for the training - or at least my own variations of these algorithms as no object detection libraries were used for this project.

 I have supplied some samples and test images.
-Feel free to use these images, they're all stock images, or use your own images (following the same format).
+Feel free to use these, they're all stock images, or use your own images (following the same format).